corriespondent/blog/content/post/spfx-patterns-and-practices/index.md

 # Patterns and Practices for SPFx Development

-Any solution whether it is SPFx based or any other programming, it is best to make it loosely coupled to achieve easy maintenance and scalability.
+When building any solution, whether it is SPFx-based or with any other programming language, it is best to make it loosely coupled to achieve easy maintenance and scalability.
 To achieve that, you can use concepts like Separation of Concern, IoC (Inversion of Control), dependency injection or any of SOLID principles.

-Following best practices can help you to write better code for SPFx development:
+The following best practices can help you to write better code for SPFx development:

 ## Default Scaffolding

 When you create your first webpart by running the Yeoman SharePoint Generator, it creates the basic project scaffolding (folders & files).
-It creates a react component with sample 'Hello World' UI.
+It creates a React component with sample 'Hello World' UI.
 The initial folder structure will be as follows:

 ```markdown
 +-- config